How to Project Confidence (When You’re So *Not* Feeling It)

 It happens to the best of us: We work long hours on a project and feel confident about our ideas — until the day of the presentation arrives and we suddenly turn into a turtle who doesn’t want to come out of her shell.
 Whether nerves and anxiety are to blame or you’re just having an off day, the key is to fake it ‘til you make it.
 Turns out, the old adage actually works: Research shows that imitating confidence can trick others into thinking you really are self-assured and leads to true confidence and competence.
 Read on for more smart ways to feel more confident — especially on days you feel anything but.

-The Nonverbal Group, a Manhattan-based consulting firm that offers body-language classes for business leaders.
+1. Put things in perspective.
+Oftentimes, we get worked up about a situation and miss the big picture, which messes with our confidence, said Blake Eastman, founder of The Nonverbal Group, a Manhattan-based consulting firm that offers body-language classes for business leaders.
 Ask yourself: If I bomb this meeting or interview, what’s the worst thing that could happen?
 Reminding yourself that you’re not in a life-threatening situation (i.e., no one’s holding you at gunpoint) will help calm your nerves and boost your confidence.

 2. Chat with a stranger.
 Talking to yourself about how nervous you are will only make you feel worse.
 Before an important meeting, Eastman tells his clients to walk up to every hot dog or halal cart in a five-block radius and have a one-minute conversation with each vendor.
 Doing so gets people out of their heads and into the present moment.
 Don’t live in a big city?
 Chat with the barista at a local coffee shop or simply talk to a few co-workers (about non work-related things) before your big meeting.